Rashmeet09/myWebPage/content/authors/admin/_index.md

 bio: My research focuses on key Artificial Intelligence principles to help build efficient systems that can reason about, plan, and act under uncertainty.

 interests:
-- Learning Abstractions for Transfer and Generalization in Reinforcement Learning (RL)
+- Learning Abstractions for Transfer and Generalization in RL
 # - Synthesis and analysis of abstractions
 # - Probabilistic Reasoning
 - Long‐horizon Planning under Uncertainty